What Is Strep Throat?

 - Make sure your child doesn't share food, drinks, napkins, handkerchiefs, or towels with other family members.

 - Teach your child to cover all sneezes or coughs.
-If a tissue isn't handy, kids should sneeze or cough into a shirtsleeve, not their hands.
+If a tissue isn't handy, kids should sneeze or cough into their elbow, not their hands.

 - Remind everyone to wash their hands well and often.

-- Give your child a new toothbrush after the antibiotic treatment starts and he or she is no longer contagious.
+- Give your child a new toothbrush after the antibiotic treatment starts and they're no longer contagious.

 How Can I Help My Child Feel Better?